-Our sales of instruments and accessories are in support of surgical procedures performed on installed systems.
 Our customers place orders to replenish their supplies of instruments and accessories on a regular basis.
 Orders received are typically shipped within one business day.
 Direct customers who purchase a new da Vinci Surgical System typically place an initial stocking order of instruments and accessories within one month of receiving their system.

 Our business is subject to seasonal fluctuations.
 Historically, our sales of da Vinci Surgical Systems have tended to be heaviest during the third month of each fiscal quarter, lighter in the first and third fiscal quarters and heavier in the fourth fiscal quarter.
-In addition, we have historically experienced lower procedure volume in the first and third fiscal quarters and higher procedure volume in the fourth fiscal quarter.
+In addition, we have historically experienced lower procedure volume in the first and third fiscal quarters and higher procedure volume in the second and fourth fiscal quarter.
 Procedures treating benign conditions are typically higher in the fourth quarter and lower in the first quarter.
-Benign procedures represented a higher percentage of our total procedures in the fourth quarter of 2011 compared to the fourth quarter of 2010.
-Timing of procedures and changes in procedure growth impact the timing of instrument and accessory purchases and capital purchases.
+Benign procedures represented a higher percentage of our total procedures in the fourth quarter of 2012 compared to the fourth quarter of 2011.
+Timing of procedures and changes in procedure growth impact the timing of instrument and accessory and capital purchases.